esentri/domainlifecycles/dlc-plugins/readme.md

 The following list explains how to interpret the rendered edges:
 - DomainCommand → ApplicationService:
 A DomainCommand is passed to an ApplicationService.
-The ApplicationService provides a method to receive the command.
+The ApplicationService provides a method to process the command.

 - ApplicationService → DomainService:
 An ApplicationService calls a DomainService.